 DUIs and Your Criminal Record in California

 A DUI conviction also remains on your criminal record in the state of California.
 A DUI charge does not automatically fall off of your criminal record.
-It remains on your record and may be visible to anyone who runs a background check.
-This could include:
+It stays on your record and may be visible to anyone who runs a background check.
+These parties could include:

 - Potential employers

 Criminal charges may impact your ability to get a job or a place to live in California.
 A conviction may even affect your chances of getting into the college of your choice.
 Make sure that you take DUI charges seriously, as they may have effects on your life for years to come.